william-Dic/DeepBattler/README.md

 ### Hey there, Hero!
 I’m DeepBattler, Your Personal Battlegrounds Coach! 🍻🍻

-Welcome to DeepBattler, the cutting-edge assistant designed specifically for Hearthstone Battlegrounds enthusiasts.
+DeepBattler, the cutting-edge assistant designed specifically for Hearthstone Battlegrounds enthusiasts.
 Powered by an advanced Large Language Model (LLM), DeepBattler seamlessly integrates with the Hearthstone Deck Tracker (HDT) plugin to provide you with **real-time strategic advice**.
 Whether you're aiming to climb the ranks or just improve your game, DeepBattler has got your back!

 DeepBattler's strength can match that of the **top 0.1% players on EU servers**, thanks to its insightful, voice-assisted guidance that helps you make the best decisions on the fly.
 Let’s take your gameplay to the next level!